BestTimesToVisit.com Logo

 Amtrak Downeaster

-This scenic train route connects Boston, MA, to Brunswick, ME, with multiple stops in coastal towns like Portsmouth, NH, and Portland, ME.
-It's a fantastic way to avoid highway traffic and enjoy the changing landscapes, especially during fall foliage season.
+This scenic train route connects Boston, MA, with Portland, ME, and intermediate towns like Portsmouth, NH.
+It's a fantastic way to avoid coastal highway traffic and enjoy the changing landscapes, especially during fall foliage season.

-Regional Bus Services (e.g., C&J Bus Lines, Peter Pan Bus Lines)
+Regional Bus Services (e.g., Peter Pan, Greyhound, Concord Coach Lines)

-Cost:One-way tickets can range from $15-$30 depending on the route and booking time.
-Look for online deals.
+Cost:One-way tickets can range from $15 to $50 depending on the route and how far in advance you book.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.